DSR-RHIT/install-R-and-RStudio/pages/setup_R_project.md

 -   If the course project is closed, open it with File &gt; Open Project.
 No errors?

--   Now letâ€™s see if the library path you made works.
-The RStudio interface is divided into 4 â€œwindow panesâ€.
+-   Now let's see if the library path you made works.
+The RStudio interface is divided into 4 window panes.
 In the lower right pane, select the Packages tab.
 Click Install.

 -   In the dialog box that appears, the Install to Library strip should indicate `C:/R/library [Default]`.

 -   In the Packages entry box, type plyr and click Install.
-If all goes well, youâ€™ll see something like this in the lower left pane (the â€œR Consoleâ€).
+If all goes well, you'll see something like this in the lower left pane (the R Console).

 ``` r
 Installing package into "C:/R/library"